 Play Cinco - 52 Ball Bingo

 Long before other brands started offering alternatives to 75 and 90 ball bingo, Tombola were already busy developing variations on a theme.
 Back in 2011 they launched even more rooms so players could enjoy Cinco, a playing card based version of bingo.
 They weren't the only brand at the time with this kind of game.
 Jackpotjoy offered their players a similar product called Snap.
 However only one has survived the test of time - and that one is Cinco - and now it's had a revamp for 2020.

 Cinco is an exclusive game to Tombola.
-It's a 52 ball bingo game that uses playing cards instead of numbered balls to play bingo.
+It is the original 52 ball game that uses playing cards instead of numbered balls to play bingo.
 Each player has a ticket that comprises five different playing cards.
 The object of the game is to match your 5 cards with those being turned over by the dealer.
-A poker chip is placed over a card to indicate it's been called.
-The first person to do so wins the full house prize.
+As cards are revealed, a poker chip is placed over any matched cards on your tickets to indicate it's been called.
+The first person to match all five cards wins the full house prize.

 So what can you win by playing Cinco?
-Well, a full house prize is usually over a tenner for the 5p rooms whilst around £90 to £100 in the more expensive rooms.
+Well, a full house prize is usually over £10 for the 5p rooms whilst around £90 to £100 in the more expensive rooms.
 However, the prize will vary depending on where you play and the number of players.
 Cinco games tend to be quite popular and quite often when you visit you'll find that the rooms are full.
 Whilst we like the cheap games and the limited number of cards, actually winning a game of Cinco does seem to be quite a tough call.
-Still there's always the chat rooms to discuss how close you came to winning to make you feel better.
+The good news is that there's always the chat rooms to discuss how close you came to winning to make you feel better.

 Related & Recent Articles